Job Prospects... At a glance

 *Three years after completion of L4 Certificate – Maritime Engineering & Technology.

-Three years after completing a L4 Certificate in Maritime Engineering & Technology most graduates are either in employment or overseas.
+Three years after completing a L4 Certificate in Maritime Engineering & Technology most graduates are either in employment or in further study.

 Boat builders and designers are not on Immigration New Zealand's skill shortage lists.

 Boat builder vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.